Chocolate Pumpkin Muffins With Chocolate Pudding

 The Pumpkin Puree

-Check out my Homemade Roasted Pumpkin Puree recipe.
+Check out my Homemade Roasted Pumpkin Puree recipe for UK readers.

 Choice Of Flour